 “And in 1990 when you regained your land?”
 “In 1990?
 They gave me back the land!
 But they gave it back with no tool (or money) to work.
 I had to start from scratch again.
 But now I was 45 years older, I was no longer young.“

 The enlargement of the European Union into Eastern Europe increased EU’s agricultural land by 40% (source).

-The free market conditions imposed by the EU pursue economic efficiency through delivery of goods at the lowest possible price (mostly imports), and any government intervention is criticized as diminishing this efficiency.
-Farm programs such as farm subsidies, cheap credit policies etc intended to help the farmer and to maintain stable prices – were eliminated.
-Without state interventions, spike in food prices has become a common reality in Romania.
+With the new EU free market conditions, farm programs such as farm subsidies, cheap credit policies etc intended to help the farmer and to maintain stable prices – were eliminated.
+Without state interventions, spike in food prices became a common reality in Romania.